httpJunkie/react-from-scratch/readme.md

 We created our own [Webpack](https://webpack.js.org/), [Babel](https://babeljs.io/) & [React]([https://reactjs.org](https://reactjs.org/)) build ourselves, without using something like Create React App ([CRA](https://github.com/facebook/create-react-app)) to and because of this we are smarter about our application and have a better understanding of how a minimal React application works under the hood and how to build and run that application from a basic standpoint.

 We will tackle linting in the next section.
-second

 ## Getting Started with ESLint